-Enterprise agreements are negotiated and made in accordance with the Fair Work Act 2009 (Cth).
+Enterprise agreements are negotiated and made under the Fair Work Act 2009 (Cth).

-Employees can check which agreement covers them by visiting the Current NTPS Enterprise Agreement page on the Office of the Commissioner for Public Employment website and searching for their classification or occupation or by contacting their agency human resource team.
+Employees can check which agreement covers them by visiting the Current NTPS Enterprise Agreement page and searching for their classification or occupation or by contacting their agency human resource team.

-In the NTPS, the enterprise bargaining process involves the following:
+In the NTPS, the enterprise bargaining process involves the below.

-The Employer to give Notice to employees of their representational rights
+1. The employer to give notice to employees of their representational rights

 In the NTPS, the following are bargaining representatives: